Redux7/redux-from-scratch/README.md

 ## Initialize and pass central Redux store

-in order to initialize central store we have to export createStore function form redux and import our reducer to pass it as the argument inside createStore
+in order to initialize central store we have to export createStore function from redux and import our reducer to pass it as the argument inside createStore

 ```
 import { createStore } from 'redux'